ibmdb/python-ibmdb/README.md

 <a name="installation"></a>
 ## Installation

-python wheels are built for linux, macos and windows for  multiple python versions.And for other platforms package get installed from source distribution.
+Python wheels are built for linux, macos and windows for multiple python versions.And for other platforms package gets installed from source distribution.

 You can install the driver using pip as: